Members of Tyreese's group from the television show The Walking Dead:

 - Shovel Strike: Originally appeared with a shovel as her weapon.

 - Single Woman Seeks Good Man: She fell for Bob, probably the sweetest member of the post-prison survivors.
 Later, she doesn't agree to give Abraham a chance until he matures and apologizes for coming on too strong.

 - Sixth Ranger: Subverted at first, but played straight at the end of Season 3.

-- Adaptational Attractiveness: His comicbook counterpart is fatter.
+- Adaptational Curves: His comicbook counterpart is fatter.

 - Adaptational Villainy: The guy is a douchebag compared to his comic counterpart.